-Interest relief
+8 Interest relief

 Does an acquisition company get interest relief for borrowings to acquire the target?
 Are there restrictions on deductibility where the lender is foreign, a related party, or both?
 Can withholding taxes on interest payments be easily avoided?
 Is debt pushdown easily achieved?
+In particular, are there capitalisation rules that prevent the pushdown of excessive debt?